Do you want to learn about software developer career change options? Are you considering a change?

 Before making any decisions about your new IT career, take some time to examine your long-term goals and ask yourself what you want to accomplish in the next five to ten years.

 Once you know where you want to go, it’ll be much easier to find the path forward, and that includes finding the right IT career.

-In this article, we explored some career options similar to software development.
+In this article, we explored some career options similar to a software developer career.
 If you are considering a jump to a new IT career, the good news is that there are plenty of practical IT career options for you to explore.